calebharris/fp_book_club_ts/docs_src/chapter_4.md

 *Smart constructors* encapsulate the logic of creating new values using our data constructors.
 As we said, we only want clients to use our predefined singleton `None` value, rather than creating their own.
 To make it easier, we offer this `none()` smart constructor, which simply returns the singleton.
+By convention, the names of smart constructors typically mirror those of their corresponding data constructors, but with lowercase initial letters.
 It's easier to tell clients to just use the function to get `None` values, rather than having them always use the `None.NONE` reference.
 For the sake of symmetry, and allowing clients to omit a number of `new` invocations, we also provide a `some()` smart constructor.
 Using these functions, which are annotated with a return type of `Option<A>`, also helps the compiler make better type inferences.

 ### Exercise 4.1.
 Implement `Option` functions